 Kristin has over fifteen years experience in strategic planning, finance, operations, marketing, training, and business transformation.
 Recent projects including Climate Action Plans for local governments, Sustainable Operating and Implementation Plans for the private sector, and Greenhouse Gas Inventories using the Local Government Operating Protocol from ICLEI.
 Kristin’s technical background includes seven years at a Big 6 Accounting and Consulting firm where she worked as a Senior Manager specializing in the hospitality, real estate, and manufacturing industries.
 Kristin holds an MBA from the University of San Francisco and an Executive MBA in Sustainable Management from the Presidio Graduate School where she is an adjunct professor of Sustainable Urban Economic Policy and Development.

 Before joining Cutting Edge Capital, Andy Bamber worked internationally for close to 10 years.
 He began his career working on grassroots initiatives in community development and education as a Peace Corps volunteer in Azerbaijan.
 He then worked as development manager at the Eurasia Foundation in Almaty, Kazakhstan, a non-profit organization that promotes social entrepreneurship in the countries of the former Soviet Union.
 He has held a variety of short- and long-term consulting positions with international organizations, including Chemonics International, Global Communities, Handicap International, and American Councils for International Education.
-Most recently he was the publications editor on USAID-funded economic growth projects in Montenegro and Central Asia.
-He currently works with the Agrarian Trust on researching and writing about land access strategies for America’s next generation of sustainable farmers.
-Andy has a BA in Geography from University of Massachusetts at Amherst and an MA in Russian, East European, and Eurasian Studies from University of Texas at Austin.
+Most recently he was the publications editor on the USAID-funded Economic Growth Project in Montenegro and the Regional Economic Cooperation Project in Central Asia.
+Andy has a BA in Geography from University of Massachusetts, Amherst, and an MA in Russian, East European, and Eurasian Studies from University of Texas, Austin.